 Autism Law & Emergency Response Training

-Every training is led by a first responder who has a family member with Autism Spectrum Disorder.
-Having different perspectives allows facilitators to provide a comprehensive overview of ASD, including growth rates, theories, common characteristics, behavioral symptoms, and sensory issues.
-The program will also address effective communication methods while providing practical skills to first responders on how to successfully interact with a person with ASD during an emergency situation.
+Every training is led by a first responder who has a family member on the autism spectrum.
+Having different perspectives allows facilitators to provide a comprehensive overview of Autism Spectrum Disorder, including growth rates, theories, common characteristics, behavioral symptoms, and sensory issues.
+The program will also address effective communication methods while providing practical skills to first responders on how to successfully interact with a person on the autism spectrum during an emergency situation.

 Who is the trainer?